 In LastPass, use the “Health Insurance” option to store details on your insurance cards.

-Using LastPass as a Convenient Vault for Everything Else
+Using your password manager as a Convenient Vault for Everything Else

-If you have other family members – or even roommates or friends – who may need access to those records, too, you can share them via LastPass.
-In LastPass Families, a Shared Folder is a convenient way to share many records with others.
+If you have other family members – or even roommates or friends – who may need access to those records, too, you can share them via all the popular password managers.
+In LastPass Families for example, a Shared Folder is a convenient way to share many records with others.

 Of course, the list above is just a small sample of the types of information you can – and should! – store in LastPass for added convenience.
 Other pieces of information you may want to add to LastPass include: addresses (think billing and shipping), WiFi passwords, bank accounts, membership numbers, security questions and answers, prescriptions, and information for computers and important devices.